 Minn.
 Stat.
-DEPOSITORIES OF PUBLIC FUNDS AND Workpaper Section PUBLIC INVESTMENTS Yes No Reference 3.
-The aggregate of a government entity's time/savings accounts, i.e., savings accounts, NOW accounts, and time deposits (CDs), with the same depository are insured up to a total of \$250,000.
+Section DEPOSITORIES OF PUBLIC FUNDS AND PUBLIC INVESTMENTS Yes No Workpaper Reference Section PUBLIC INVESTMENTS The aggregate of a government entity's time/savings accounts, i.e., savings accounts, NOW accounts, and time deposits (CDs), with the same depository are insured up to a total of \$250,000.
 The aggregate of a government entity's demand accounts, i.e., non-interest and interest-bearing checking accounts, are insured up to a total of \$250,000 and are insured separately from the government entity's time/savings deposits.
 This separate \$250,000 coverage for demand and time/savings accounts only applies if the depository is in the same state as the government entity.
-4. A public authority, public corporation, public commission, or special district receives separate insurance coverage from its parent government entity only if its creation is expressly authorized by state statute, government functions have been delegated to it by law, and funds have been allocated for its exclusive use and control.
-Subordinate or non-autonomous divisions, agencies, or boards do not receive separate insurance coverage.
-5. Funds held for a special purpose and required by law to be paid to bondholders or beneficiaries such as members of pension funds or relief associations are covered up to \$250,000 per bondholder or beneficiary whether the beneficial interest is vested or not.
+A public authority, public corporation, public commission, or special district receives separate insurance coverage from its parent government entity only if its creation is expressly authorized by state statute, government functions have been delegated to it by law, and funds have been allocated for its exclusive use and control.
+Subordinate or non-autonomous divisions, Yes No Reference 5.
+Funds held for a special purpose and required by law to be paid to bondholders or beneficiaries such as members of pension funds or relief associations are covered up to \$250,000 per bondholder or beneficiary whether the beneficial interest is vested or not.
 The fiduciary nature must be indicated on the account name in the bank's records.
 6. If more than one person is legal or official custodian of funds for a government entity, each custodian having plenary authority (including control) over the funds is separately insured up to \$250,000.
 Also, if the same person is the custodian of funds for two separate government entities, the funds for the two government entities are separately insured.
-7. Moneys held by a government entity in trust are insured separately from other government entity funds only if the trust is linked to a written trust agreement, court order or statute, the owner does not retain an interest in the use of the assets, and the interests of beneficiaries are ascertainable and not contingent. ( C. Was collateral coverage sufficient?
-(Answer after completing the spreadsheet on page 1-11.)
+7. Moneys held by a government entity in trust are insured separately from other government entity funds only if the trust is linked to a written trust agreement, court order or statute, the owner does not retain an interest in the use of the assets, and the interests of beneficiaries are ascertainable and not contingent.
+(Was collateral coverage sufficient?(Answer after completing the spreadsheet on page 1-11.)

 Part III.
-The Bond and Collateral •

-Turt III.
-The bolic and conactar § 118A.03, subd.
+The Bond and Collateral § 118A.03, subd.
 1 A. If a bond was furnished by the depository to the government entity, answer the following question: 1.
 Was the bond executed by a corporate surety company authorized to do business in the state?
 Image: Company authorized to do business in the state? § 118A.03, subd.
 2 B. If the depository assigned collateral to the government entity, answer the following questions: 1.
 Was the collateral one of the following: a.
 U.S. government treasury bills, notes, or bonds; b. issues of a U.S. government agency or instrumentality that are quoted by a recognized industry quotation service available to the government entity;